 Walking into the Stabler-Leadbeater Apothecary Museum is like walking back in time.
 Everything in the building is as it was when it opened its doors in the year 1792.
-Even when the family business closed in 1933, the interior structure remained untouched.

 Due to the growth of modern chain drug stores, new food and drug laws, the Depression, and bad financial decisions, the longest running apothecary in the country closed after 140 years in business in 1933.